ccano/cc2223/session4/README.md

 singularity-compose.yml
 ```

 For a singularity-compose project, it's expected to have a singularity-compose.yml in the present working directory.
-You can look at a simple example here, here is a version 1.0 spec (before we added networking and exec options):
+You can look at a simple example here:

 ```
 version: "1.0"